 If you'd like to make this process clearer to your customers, you may wish to write an alert message on your page to inform them that they will need to sign up for the waiting list on each date on the course.
-So when they are signing up, they are only signing up for the next upcoming date.
+So when they sign up, they are only signing up for the next date.

 You can read more about this here.

 There may be occasions when you would like to gauge the popularity of an event/class or gather a list of email addresses of customers interested in your offerings.
 You can do this by creating a 'waiting list only' entry.
 To do this, you'll need to ensure you have the waiting list setting switched on (see above), create your entry, and amend your capacity levels to zero.

 You can add the name of the entry under the Information tab: